 French musician living in Paris, his main instruments are tenor saxophone and clarinet.
-He also plays flutes and toy instruments such as music box, toy piano and metalophone.
+He also plays various flutes and toy instruments such as the music box, toy piano and metalophone.
 He studied saxophone with Pascal Dupont, Michel Goldberg and Philippe Portejoie.
-Graduted from Paris conservatory, he has played in many french and european big-bands: Le Gros Cube (Alban Darche), Le Sacre du Tympan (Fred Pallem), Pandemonium (F.Jeanneau) etc …
+Having graduted from Paris' conservatory, he has since played in many French and European big-bands: Le Gros Cube (Alban Darche), Le Sacre du Tympan (Fred Pallem), Pandemonium (F.Jeanneau) etc …

-In 2014 he publishes on the Jazz Village label "Perpetual Motion - a celebration of Moondog", then in 2015 "Mechanics", the continuation of Alphabet, which was rewarded by a Victoire du Jazz (the best French jazz award) in 2016.
+In 2014 he released "Perpetual Motion - a celebration of Moondog", then in 2015 "Mechanics", the continuation of Alphabet, which was awarded a Victoire du Jazz (the best French jazz award) in 2016.